 2. Look for keywords in the listing

 Be careful which keywords you choose, though.
 If you are looking for a particular style such as mid-century modern, use that.
 However, be aware that certain words are buzzworthy so savvy sellers will use them to get eyes on something (and mark up the price) that may not be what you intend.
 I often look for cues in a listing that suggest urgency or an immediate timeline such as “moving” or “must go”.
 This sometimes gives you more leverage in negotiation.
 That fabulous coffee table, by my estimates, was probably over $1000 originally.
 It is solid mohogany on the framing parts and mahogany veneers on the top and drawer fronts.
-We got it for $150 because, well, the seller’s ex-wife loved it.
+We got it for $150 because, well, the seller’s ex-wife loved it and he wanted it gone.

 3. Check the Piece Over Thoroughly